Royal Air Force (RAF)

 |54||Fighting Newts||Coltishall||16||Jaguar GR.3|

 Yet another venerable aircraft in the RAF was the Blackburn Buccaneer.
 The ‘Buc’ first flew for the Royal Navy (RN) in 1958, and entered RAF service in 1969.
-Due for retirement along with the Jaguar, the Gulf War showed that there was still a useful role in these old birds.
-With 206 Buccaneers built, and at its peak, about 90 serving in the RAF deployed to five squadrons, in 1994 there were about 45 left airworthy with 32 of them flying in two squadrons at Lossimouth.
+Due for retirement along with the Jaguar, the Gulf War showed that there was still a useful role for these old birds.
+With 206 Buccaneers built, and at its peak, about 90 serving in the RAF deployed to five squadrons, by 1994 there were only about 45 left airworthy with 32 of them flying in two squadrons at Lossimouth.
 The final role for these versatile low level penetrators was Maritime Attack with the Sea Eagle anti-ship missile.

 |12||Flying Foxes||Lossimouth||16||Buccaneer S2|

 The RAF’s primary Jet training aircraft is the BAE T.1 Hawk.
 This highly successful aircraft is used around the world for the training role as well as some variants for light attack and air defence.
 Of the 176 in use with RAF, 88 have been converted to the T.1A version, to fulfill a secondary Air Defence function with the fitting of two AIM-9L Sidewinder missiles.
 These are meant purely for UK airspace and not intended for deployment.

 RAF No.8 Squadron operates six E-3D Sentry AWACS at RAF Waddinton, the primary responsibility is UK airspace but they routinely deploy to other locations to back up NATO, French and US aircraft.
 Historically these were operated by both No.8 and No.23 Sqns, but in Northern Fury No.23 Sqn retains its Tornados so all AWACS are operated by one Sqn.